Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 Announce your message to all of the servers the bot is in.

-The bot will announce the message in the guild's announcements channel if set, else she will try the system channel (where the new members are welcomed with the Discord announcer).
-If none of these channels are found, the bot will use the highest channel in the list.
+The bot will announce the message in the guild's announcements channel.
+If this channel is not set, the message won't be announced.

 **Arguments**